 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at March 31, 2019, the Company has had significant losses.
+As at March 31, 2020, the Company has had significant losses.
 In addition, the Company has not generated revenues from operations.
 The Company has financed its operations primarily through the issuance of common shares and short-term loans.
 The Company continues to seek capital through various means including the issuance of equity and/or debt.
 These circumstances cast significant doubt as to the ability of the Company to meet its obligations as they come due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
+These financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.